 There are two options when it comes to buying custom designs; Running a Creative Contest or Hiring a designer.
 To run a creative contest you would post the job with as much detail as you can on a crowdsourced design board such as 99Designs or DesignCrowd.
 Designers would create mockup designs for you and you would then choose the design/s you would like to go with and work one-on-one with the designer to make whatever adjustments you need before purchasing the design and paying the designer for their work.
 The costs of designs vary greatly but you should be prepared to pay between $100-$500.

 Hiring a designer straight out would work a little differently.
 You would work one-on-one with a designer directly and provide them with a design brief.
-I would recommend taking a look at designers onUpworkandFiverr.
 Start by creating a list of designers you would like to work with and compare their portfolios, reviews, and ratings.
 Some newer designers will not have as many reviews or ratings and will often be less expensive to hire and will work hard to gain those reviews and ratings.

-You’re not going to get your design absolutely right on the first go, it will be a bit of trial and error as you determine what designs actually speak to your niche audience and what designs work on what products.
+You’re not going to get your design absolutely right on the first go, it will be a bit of trial and error as you determine what designs actually speak to your niche audience and which designs work on which products.
 It is ok to fail while you figure these things out.